FloridaPlayers/Documents/Constitution.md

 b.
 Once a new program has reached maturation this Constitution must be
     amended for its continued existence.

-Section 2- Special Events Florida Players shall maintain the following events outside of the Production Season:
+Section 2- Special EventsFlorida Players shall maintain the following events outside of the Production Season:

--   1\)  FloridaPlayersannualeventsincludingthe:
+-   1. FloridaPlayersannualeventsincludingthe:

     i.
 End-of – the –Year Florida Players Banquet (Mandatory)

     ii.
 Florida Players Holiday Party (Optional)

--   2\)  Showspecificeventsseekingtogainfinancialsupportfromalternativesources.
+-   2. Showspecificeventsseekingtogainfinancialsupportfromalternativesources.

--   3\)  CommunityserviceeventsandprogramssuchasRelayforLife
+-   3. CommunityserviceeventsandprogramssuchasRelayforLife

--   4\)  EventscoordinatedbytheMentorshipprogram
+-   4. EventscoordinatedbytheMentorshipprogram

--   5\)  Workshops
+-   5. Workshops

--   6\)  VariouseventstopromoteFloridaPlayerssenseofcommunity  Article XIII –
+-   6. VariouseventstopromoteFloridaPlayerssenseofcommunity Article XIII –
     Standing Committees

-Florida Players shall have the following standing committers: The Executive Committee (Board), the Finance Committee, the Production Selection Committee, the Special Events Committee, The Publicity Committee and the Community Outreach Committee.
-Section 1 – The Executive Committee (Board)
+Florida Players shall have the following standing committers: The Executive Committee (Board), the Finance Committee, the Production Selection Committee, the Special Events Committee, The Publicity Committee and the Community Outreach Committee.Section 1 – The Executive Committee (Board)

 This board shall consist of the Artistic Director, who shall serve as